BeachCity/mastodon/BC_CHANGELOG.md

 ### Changed
 - Opening sensitive image will open CWs
 - Updated to Mastodon Vanilla 2.9.0rc2
+- Given official single column support, our hacked version was removed

 ### Fixed
 - CW field no longer vanishes in certain conditions when always CW option is on